andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 Bass was the target—the hardest to stop, and my main sleep problem.
 A bass note really does vibrate a cement wall.
 The amplitudes are nanometers, invisible, but enough: the whole slab rocks back and forth like a piston, re-radiating the bass on the other side.
 Higher frequencies I could solve with earplugs and closed windows.

 To stop low-frequency waves, acoustical engineering offers only two expensive tools: **mass** and **decoupling**.
-Mass is brute force — a heavier wall is harder to shake, the same way it's harder to push a parked truck than a shopping cart.
+Mass is brute force: a heavier wall is harder to shake, the same way it's harder to push a parked truck than a shopping cart.
 Acousticians call this the mass law.
 Double the wall's mass, and you gain about 6&nbsp;dB[^decibels] of extra isolation — noticeable, but not dramatic.

 There's a deep unfairness in acoustics: making noise costs nothing, but stopping it costs a fortune.
 A neighbor's footstep is free; the mass required to block it weighs hundreds of kilograms.